The 92nd Street Y is a legendary Jewish community and cultural center that serves all communities in Manhattan’s Upper East Side.

 When Puerto Rican-American Jennifer Lopez announced her new book True Love, she did it here in a conversation with Hoda Kotb, the Emmy® Award-winning Egyptian-American television personality.

 The 92nd Street Y hosts New York City’s summer jazz festival, Jazz in July.
 World-renowned jazz pianist Bill Charlap runs it these days.
 He took over from Dick Hyman.
 Great artists play the Festival every year.

-The roots of Jazz are Black and Latin from the Caribbean.
+The roots of jazz are African and Latin from the Caribbean.
 The ferry from New Orleans to Havana used to run twice a day.
 Jazz in July presents mostly Jewish artists.
 Their jazz has an Eastern European tinge.
 It’s sort of Bartok meets Marsalis.
 It’s definitely something you want to hear.

 92nd Street Y Guitar Institute